 Information for Applicants

-The Internal Medicine Residency Training Program at the University of Texas Southwestern Medical Center is among the best in the nation.
-The program combines superb clinical and research facilities, an internationally known and respected faculty that is committed to teaching, and a large and heterogenous patient population, providing an experience for Internal Medicine residents that is outstanding in every respect.
+The Internal Medicine Residency Training Program at UT Southwestern Medical Center is among the best in the nation.
+The Program combines superb clinical and research facilities, an internationally known and respected faculty that is committed to teaching, and a large and heterogenous patient population, providing an experience for Internal Medicine residents that is outstanding in every respect.

 Check out our Fellowship Match List